Red Flag Laws Explained: ERPOs, Constitutionality, and Your Rights

 By , Legal Editor

-Although a few states had similar laws as far back as 1999, these "extreme risk protection orders" (or ERPOs) became increasingly popular with state legislators (and voters) in the wake of the 2018 school shooting in Parkland, Florida.
-But critics pushed back, warning that red flag laws could be unconstitutional.
+Only a handful of states had red flag laws prior to 2018, but they became increasingly popular with state lawmakers (and voters) in the wake of the 2018 school shooting in Parkland, Florida.
+Critics, however, have pushed back on the laws, warning that red flag laws could be unconstitutional.

 What’s the Difference Between Red Flag Laws and Other Gun Prohibitions?